Jamaica Country Commercial Guide

 Business Customs

-Jamaica gained independence from Great Britain in 1962 and U.S. visitors will therefore notice some British influences on business practices, traditions, and customs.
-In Kingston, a business suit or blazer may be advisable, especially for the first engagement.
+Jamaica is a former British colony, and U.S. visitors will notice some British influences on business practices, traditions, and customs.
+Dress for men typically includes a lightweight suit or tailored trousers with a button-down shirt, possibly with a tie depending on the context.
+Women can wear tailored skirts or dresses, or pantsuits, prioritizing professionalism and modesty, especially in more conservative industries like finance.
 Dress tends to be less formal in resort areas such as Montego Bay and Ocho Rios.

 Travel Advisory

-Embassy notices to U.S. citizens in Jamaica can be accessed at Travel Advisory.
+Embassy notices to U.S. citizens in Jamaica can be accessed at the Department of State Travel Advisory website.

 All U.S. citizens traveling by air outside of the United States are required to present a passport or other valid travel document to exit or enter the United States.
 U.S. citizens traveling by sea must present a Western Hemisphere Travel Initiative (WHTI) compliant document such as a passport or a passport card for entry to the United States.
 Passport cards are an acceptable travel document for entry into Jamaica for sea travelers only.

 Visitors to Jamaica must have a return ticket and be able to show sufficient funds for their visit.
-U.S. citizens traveling to Jamaica for work or extended stays are required to have a current U.S. passport and a visa issued by the Jamaican Embassy or a Jamaican Consulate.
+U.S. citizens traveling to Jamaica for work or extended stays greater than 30 days are required to have a current U.S. passport and a visa issued by the Jamaican Embassy or a Jamaican Consulate.
 There is a departure tax for travelers, which is generally included in the airfare.

-Effective 2005, foreign nationals who are conducting business on short-term basis will not require a business visa once they will be in Jamaica for a period not exceeding thirty days.
+Foreign nationals who are conducting business on short-term basis will not require a business visa if they will be in Jamaica for a period not exceeding thirty days.
 However, foreign nationals will need a business visa to enter Jamaica if they are conducting business for periods exceeding thirty days.
 Foreign nationals who need visas for entry to Jamaica will require a business visa to conduct business.
 Affidavits will not be accepted by the immigration office.

 Currency

-The Bank of Jamaica has the sole authority to issue notes and coins in Jamaica.
-In June 2023, The Bank of Jamaica began issuing a new series of Jamaican banknotes, including six denominations, and a new denomination of $2,000.
-Jamaican paper notes are issued in denominations of $50, $100, $500, $1000, $2000, and $5,000.
-In August 2021, Bank of Jamaica minted its first batch of the island’s central bank digital currency.
-While the Jamaican dollar is the legal tender, the United States dollar is accepted as a form of payment, particularly in tourist resorts, where prices are sometimes quoted in both currencies.
+The Bank of Jamaica (BOJ) holds sole authority to issue notes and coins in the country.
+In June 2023, it released a new series of Jamaican banknotes including a new $2,000 note.
+Jamaican banknotes are available in denominations of $50, $100, $500, $1,000, $2,000, and $5,000.
+While the Jamaican dollar is the official legal tender, the U.S. dollar is also widely accepted, especially in tourist areas, where prices are often quoted in both currencies.

 Telecommunications/Electronics

-Jamaica has a modern and fully liberalized telecommunications system, which has seen significant expansion since 2001.
-There are two primary mobile providers, former monopoly full-service provider, FLOW, and Digicel.
-In 2021, a third provider, Rock Mobile, received a license to provide mobile internet access.
+There are two primary mobile providers, FLOW and Digicel.
+In 2021, a third provider, Rock Mobile, received a license and is now slated to launch operations in the fourth quarter of 2025.
 Digicel is the largest provider of cellular telecommunications in Jamaica and the Caribbean.
-Jamaica’s tele-density now exceeds 100%, with many subscribers maintaining accounts with both providers.
-FLOW also operates a fixed line system and was acquired by Liberty Global in May 2016.
-While Jamaica continues to lag in broadband mobile and fixed internet penetration, Wi-Fi technology is prevalent in hotels, and starting to be rolled out in public spaces.
+FLOW also operates a fixed line system.
+While Jamaica continues to lag in broadband mobile and fixed internet penetration, Wi-Fi technology is prevalent in hotels and some public spaces.
 Jamaica has submarine communications cables with the United States, Cayman Islands, Colombia, Cuba, and the Dominican Republic.
-The Jamaican country code is 1-876.
+The Jamaican country codes are 1-876 and 1-658.
 Electrical equipment in Jamaica operates on 110-120 volts at 50 Hertz (Hz), while in the United States the standard is 60 Hz.
 However, most small electrical appliances, such as mobile phones, battery chargers and hairdryers will work.
-Jamaica and the United States use types A and B receptacles.
+Jamaica, like the United States, uses types A and B receptacles.

 Transportation